abrahammatos/sma-movies/README.md

-# smamovie - Your Movie Discovery App
+# Sma movie - Your Movie Discovery App

 Sma Movies is a web application that allows you to discover and explore movies using The Movie Database (TMDb) API.
 You can search for movies by title and browse popular movies.
 The app is designed with a user-friendly interface, making it easy to find your next favorite film.